cloudSpring2024-SaihimajaKurapati/tf-gcp-infra/README.md

 2. cloud os api - for service accounts

-3. compute enginer api for vpc's and subnets
+3. compute enginer api for vpc's and subnets.